 Without much effort, the thought of singing the tones of Chinese, mastering Japanese kanji or gracing your notebook with Arabic calligraphy pops into your head.
-But you crave more obscure languages, a challenge that will both baffle your friends and mould your brain into a tour de force of foreign language learning genius.
+But you crave more obscure languages.
+A challenge that will baffle your friends.
+A challenge that’ll mould your brain into a tour de force of foreign language learning genius.

 With a deceivingly Anglo-Saxon-esque name, Georgian sounds more like an American English dialect spoken in Atlanta than a mystic ancient language from the Caucasus.
 If only that were true, Georgian language learners could breathe an anticipatory sigh of relief from the pain of the bewildering linguistic journey they are about embark upon.